hawtio/hawtio-sample-plugin-ts/README.md

 # Hawtio Sample Plugin

-This sample demonstrates how to write and use a custom plugin [Hawtio v3](https://github.com/hawtio/hawtio) in a Spring Boot application.
+This sample demonstrates how to write and use a custom plugin with [Hawtio v3](https://github.com/hawtio/hawtio) in a Spring Boot application.

 ## Key components